 10 Things You Didn’t Know About Country Singer Brantley Gilbert

 Brantley Gilbert is one of those artists who simply cannot be defined by a genre or any kind of generalization.
 He’s more than happy to be categorized as “outside the box,” but still he’s recognized as an American country singer and songwriter — who has also been known to include some rap and rock ‘n roll in his music.
-Reigning all the way from Jefferson, Georgia, Gilbert is now one of country music’s biggest stars.
+Hailing from Jefferson, Georgia, Gilbert is now one of country music’s biggest stars.
 He’s got 11 country chart hits, four of which are number one singles and holds the writing credits on two of Jason Aldean’s biggest hits.
-He will be releasing his fourth album The Devil Don’t Sleep in January 2017, and we’re super excited to hear some new material from the popular artist!
-Here’s a look at 10 things you probably didn’t know about Brantley Gilbert:
+Since it’s his birthday, here’s a look at 10 things you probably didn’t know about Brantley Gilbert:

 10. He’s a Romantic